HERland AllStars Literature Festival

 The HERland network

-In 2015, authors of high-calibre political crime fiction met for their first colloquium at Doris Gercke's home in Natendorf.
+In 2015, female authors of high-calibre political crime fiction met for their first colloquium at Doris Gercke's home in Natendorf.
 A lively exchange about life, work and reading, biographical and writing experiences, novel backgrounds and references to reality, political and cultural concerns began.
 There was criticism of the still patriarchal literary canon, which is also hostile to crime and all too often depicts a majority society with its structural racism, classism and bourgeois cultural concepts.
 There was a consensus that women should be made more visible.
 There was collective conceptual and utopian work: who are we and what do we want?
 HERland was founded, a network in which critical female authors exchange and strengthen each other.

 The network was named after Charlotte Perkins Gilman's utopian novel Herland (1915), the 100th anniversary of which was celebrated in the year it was founded.
 Even back then, the novel told of a democracy of women who reproduce parthenogenetically.
 The result is an ideal social order: free from war, conflict and domination.

 In the ten years of its existence, HERland has organised numerous group readings and colloquia, actively participated in the "Publishers against the Right" initiative and established a scholarship named after founding member Anne Goldmann.
-In addition, a non-competitive exchange has developed between writers and literary mediators from the broad field of the tension literature genre, which deals creatively with social and systemic violence.
+In addition, a non-competitive exchange has developed between female writers and literary mediators from the broad field of the tension literature genre, which deals creatively with social and systemic violence.

 The literature festival is a project of silent green Film Feld Forschung gGmbH.